 Contractors invariably drill holes into the mudsill that are much larger than the diameter of the foundation bolt.
 That way, the contractor can move the mudsill side to side or back and forth.
 As you can see in the image to the right, when a foundation bolt has over-sized holes, the bolts do not work together when the earthquake hits.
 Instead, only one bolt works at a time.

-So what should I do if I have over-sized bolt Holes
+So, what should I do if I have over-sized bolt Holes?

 Bolts installed in over-sized holes are half as strong as bolts installed in code approved holes.
-When designing your retrofit consider these bolts as being only half the strength of properly installed bolts.
+When designing your retrofit, consider these bolts as being only half the strength of properly installed bolts.

 The only way to compensate for this is to add more bolts.
 Most homeowners choose to re-bolt the house because re-bolting costs about the same as bolting it all over again.
 The cost is all in the labor and if a crew is already under the house the difference between partial bolting and completely new bolting is the same.

 Foundation Anchors hold the mudsill to the foundation exactly as a bolt would.
 The shear transfer ties attach the rim joist and end joists to the mudsill.
 In new houses, the mudsill is bolted to the foundation before they nail the floor on it so that there is plenty of room and the process is fast.
-Once the floor you walk on is nailed to the joists it is a time consuming and expensive procedure requiring of high cost hardware and work in cramped quarters.
+Once the floor you walk on is nailed to the joists it is a time consuming and expensive procedure requiring of high-cost hardware and work in cramped quarters.

 Foundation anchors do the same thing as foundation bolts.
 There are four types of Foundation Anchors and three types of Shear Transfer Ties.
 The floor configuration determines the specific Foundation Anchor or Shear Transfer Tie hardware used under a house.
-Given the fact there were no building codes when many of these house were built one does not know exactly which hardware will work and how much is needed until work on the house has begun.
+Given the fact there were no building codes when many of these houses were built, one does not know exactly which hardware will work and how much is needed until work on the house has begun.

-A Sound Load Path Should
+A Sound Load Path